 As your dog gets older, they will have changing needs.
 They may need some modifications to their routine and overall lifestyle.
 Senior dogs need a dog food that is formulated for their age.
+Large breed dogs need higher protein content in food throughout their lives.
 Feeding your dog an appropriate amount of a well-balanced diet is vital to its overall health and well-being.

 How to keep older dogs healthy: senior dog nutrition basics

 Dogs are omnivores.
 As a species, the dog is a member of the scientific order Carnivora, meaning carnivores.
 While they do eat meat, VCA Hospitals explains that their tooth structure and their intestinal system makes dogs eat more like omnivores.
 Omnivores can get their dietary needs from a combination of both plants and meats.

 Hydration: All dogs should have access to as much fresh water as they want, all day long.
 A lack of water can put stress on the kidneys, which filter waste from the body, says the Pet Health Network.
 Wet food is a good source of water for dogs, so feeding your senior dog a balanced wet food wet food can provide extra hydration for older dogs.

 In addition, wet dog food is often easier to eat for older dogs who may have dental issues.
 If dogs don't want to eat, they can become too skinny.
 If your dog has any mobility issues, bring the water bowl to him or put multiple bowls of fresh water around the house so older dogs can easily access them.

 READ MORE: Should You Give Your Dog Sweet Potato Treats